Topic Specific Vocabulary

 Transport – the act of moving something from one location to another.

-- There is no transport facility from Shimla to Mashobra.
+- There was no transport facility from Shimla to Mashobra during winters.

 Export – commodities sold to a foreign country.

 - The export business of a country brings high revenues to it.